wilcoxen-courses/e261-fec20-join/README.md

 1. Tighten the layout and then save the figure as `"heatmap.png"`.

-### Submitting
+## Submitting

 Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
 At that point, you're done: you have submitted your answer.

-### Tips
+## Tips

 + A subsequent assignment will map some of the detailed data saved in `by_place_cand.csv`.
-In the mean time, you might find it interesting to look up a few zipcodes you know to see what contributions looked like in those areas.
+In the mean time, you might find it interesting to look up a few zip codes you know to see what contributions looked like in those areas.

-### FAQS
+## FAQS

 1. *How do I trim a dataframe down to a subset of its columns?*

     To trim dataframe `D` down to the columns in list `L` use `D = D[L]`.

-2. *How do I create a new single-panel figure?*
+1. *How do I create a new single-panel figure?*

     Set `fig, ax1` to the result of calling `plt.subplots(dpi=300)`.